VIDA-NYU/urban-data-study/latlon_to_zipcode/README.txt

 - If point.txt and bbox.csv are not existed in converted_shapefile/
  + Run $./convert.sh to convert original shapefile to point.txt and bbox.csv
 - Compile: run $make
-- Run a test: $./zipcode 40.667098 -73.982363
+- Run a test:

-Or Convert all: $./zipcode (This mode will convert all lat/long in files listed in latlon.txt)
+ 	$./zipcode 40.667098 -73.982363

+- Run a full conversion:

+	$./zipcode

+ + Input: latlon.txt: each line in this file refers to a file that contain lat/lon.
+Each line of lat/lon file has the format: lat,lon